 Notes issued under the Programme will be uncertificated.
-Except in the circumstances described in Condition 12 (Exchange of Beneficial Interests and Replacement of Individual Certificates in respect of Notes held in the Central Depository), investors will not be entitled to receive certificated Notes.
+Except in the circumstances described in Condition 13 (Exchange of Beneficial Interests and Replacement of Individual Certificates) of the General Terms and Conditions and Condition 14 (Exchange of Beneficial Interests and Replacement of Individual Certificates) of the Additional Tier 1 Terms and Conditions, investors will not be entitled to receive certificated Notes.
 The Participants will maintain records of the Beneficial Interests in the Uncertificated Notes.
 Investors of such Uncertificated Notes will be able to trade their Beneficial Interests only through the Central Depository.

-The Issuer will discharge its payment obligations under the Uncertificated Notes by making payments to or to the order of the common depositary for the Central Depository for distribution, via the Participants, to the holders of Beneficial Interests in such Uncertificated Notes, in accordance with the CSD Procedures.
+The Issuer will discharge its payment obligations under the Uncertificated Notes by making payments to or to the order of the common depositary for the Central Depository for distribution, via the

+Participants, to the holders of Beneficial Interests in such Uncertificated Notes, in accordance with the CSD Procedures.
 A holder of a Beneficial Interest in an Uncertificated Note must rely on CSD Procedures to receive payments under the relevant Notes.
 The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, Beneficial Interests.